codio/site/source/docs/teacher/classes/autograde.html.md

 ```

 #### Example Python grading script
 Below is an example Python file that might be loaded by the bootstrap script above.
-You are free to use any language but if you are using a compiled language then your boostrap command will need to handle the compilation.
+You are free to use any language but if you are using a compiled language then your bootstrap command will need to handle the compilation.
 For this reason, an interpreted language such as Bash, Python, NodeJS etc will execute a little faster.

 Notice that the only code you need to modify is near the bottom.
 The other functions are helpers and can be used for any test in any Unit.